--Hawthorn (Crataegus officinale): Works to reduce abdominal congestion.
-Hawthorn is extremely high in antioxidants, improves the integrity of blood vessel wall, aids the body in proper oxygen use and improves blood flow.
+Hawthorn (Crataegus officinale): Works to reduce abdominal congestion.
+Hawthorn is extremely high in antioxidants, improves the integrity of the blood vessel wall, aids the body in proper oxygen use and improves blood flow.

--Uva Ursi (Arctostaphylos uva ursi): One of the best herbs to reduce fluid retention and congestion.
+Uva Ursi (Arctostaphylos uva ursi): One of the best herbs to reduce fluid retention and congestion.
 This herb has been shown to be effective for combating vaginitis, due to its antimicrobial activity.
-Uva Ursi aids the body in removal of excess fluids for proper daily detoxification.
+Uva Ursi aids the body in the removal of excess fluids for proper daily detoxification.

 All of these herbs can be found in the herbal product Women’s Best Friend.